1500256797/1500256797/README.md

 ## About Me
-I am a passionate developer proficient in JavaScript, Rust, Move, and Solidity.
+Firstly, I'm a project manager who has successfully delivered over six projects with a cumulative value exceeding ten million.
+Secondly, I'm a passionate coder, proficient in programming languages like JavaScript, Rust, Move, and Solidity.

-I also have experience with Spring Cloud and Go Zero for building distributed applications.
+I also have experience in building distributed applications, utilizing tools such as Spring Cloud and Go Zero.

-In terms of front-end development frameworks, I am skilled in using React.
+When it comes to front-end development frameworks, I'm highly skilled in React.

-For desktop application development, I often use PyQt.
+For desktop application development, I frequently use PyQt.

-Additionally, I have experience in model training, including VITs fine-tuning and Stable diffusion's LORA model.
+Furthermore, I possess experience in model training, including fine-tuning VITs models and working with Stable Diffusion's LORA model.

 ## Skills